The Book of Thel: Thel's Motto

 Thel’s Motto can be interpreted as Blake’s rejection of the Church of England.
 The “silver rod” where Wisdom cannot be found represents a scepter or staff that would have been used in traditional kingship or even high-ranking ecclesiasts before the rise of nationalism and the consequent fall of the papacy in the 16th and 17th centuries.
 The Motto goes on to express doubt that Love can be found in a “golden bowl.”
 The image of the golden bowl refers to a chalice that is raised when priests in the Christian tradition celebrate the Eucharist.
 The religious connotations of the rod and bowl help explain the disillusionment that many Romantic writers, notably William Blake, had with the state church.
 This type of theological alienation is consistent with the revolutionary and rebellious sentiments of the era.
 Another interpretation of the silver rod and the golden bowl are that of the male and female genitalia.
 Wisdom resides in the male organ and Love resides in the female organ.
 Should one accept this interpretation, the rod and bowl are transformed from an imperishable state to one of mortal flesh, and the reader acknowledges that a voice of authority is narrating the poem’s action.
-It is important to remember that Blake inscribed the “Motto” plate after he had already composed the first five plates, and the dates suggest that the Motto plate and plate 6 were created at or near the same time.
+Blake inscribed the “Motto” plate after he had already composed the first five plates, and the dates suggest that the Motto plate and plate 6 were created at or near the same time.
 Since Thel’s Motto is clearly an afterthought to the Book, one can connect the final plate, plate 6, and Thel’s Motto.
 The connection between the mole’s pit and the subterranean area that Thel enters in plate 6 suggests the disparate knowledge between beings in separate domains.
 The eagle knows only the sky and must ask the mole to gain knowledge about the pit; likewise, Thel knows only innocence and eternity and must be endowed mortality if she wants to learn about the ways of the mortal beings on Earth.